 Message Specification.

-value of request@[[\options]]
+requestShipping value of request@[[\options]]

-, then copy the shippingAddress
+is true, then copy the shippingAddress attribute of

-request to the shippingAddress
+request to the shippingAddress attribute of response.

-value of request@[[\options]]
+requestShipping value of request@[[\options]]

-, then copy the shippingOption
+is true, then copy the shippingOption attribute of

-request to the shippingOption
+request to the shippingOption attribute of response.

-value of request@[[\options]]
+requestPayerEmail value of request@[[\options]]

-, then set the payerEmail
+is true, then set the payerEmail attribute of

 response to the payer's email address selected by the user.

-value of request@[[\options]]
+requestPayerPhone value of request@[[\options]]

-, then set the payerPhone
+is true, then set the payerPhone attribute of

 response to the payer's phone number selected by the user.